kyang5/coursedescriptions/source/fall.rst

     | Online Tuesday 07:00PM-09:30

     **Notes:**
-    This is an online class.
+    This is an online, asynchronous class.
 All lectures will be pre-recorded.
 Students are asked to attend smaller-group online interactive discussions at regular intervals during the semester, with possible times chosen to fit different groups' schedules.

     This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental